allie-codes/allie-codes/README.md

 # 👋 Hi, I'm Allie!

 Welcome to my corner of GitHub!
-I’m a former editor-turned-product-minded builder with a passion for creating smart, streamlined web tools.
+I’m a former academic editor-turned-product-minded builder with a passion for creating smart, streamlined web tools.
 My background blends tech, communication, and entrepreneurship — and I’m currently transitioning into **Product Management / Technical Program Management** roles. 🎯

 ---